-Grand designers Gwyn and Kate ap Harri took a leap into the unknown, rescuing a local old cinema in their home town and transforming it into a family house.
+Gwyn and Kate ap Harri, who appeared on Grand Designs in 2013, rescued a local old cinema in their town in South Yorkshire to transform it into a family home.

-Image: All that remains of the former Kensington Palace Cinema is the original facade, to which Gwyn and Kate added the diving-board overhang
+Image: All that remains of the former Kensington Palace Cinema is the original facade, to which Gwyn and Kate added the diving-board overhang.
+Photo: Darren Chung

-With the 'Gwindow' raised, the living space is linked to the garden, which used to be the 300sqm auditorium
+Image: With the rear hydraulic window raised, the living space is linked to the garden, which used to be the auditorium.
+Photo: Darren Chung

-Image: The couple ripped up the original terrazzo floor, which reminded Kate of her old school WCs, and replaced it with modern polished concrete
+Image: The couple ripped up the original terrazzo floor, which reminded Kate of her old school WCs, and replaced it with modern polished concrete.
+Photo: Darren Chung

 The old cinema is now a Modernist-style house, with white render and timber cladding.
 An open-plan living area is connected to the garden, which once housed the auditorium, by a giant hydraulic window.
 The interior is inspired by London’s brutalist National Theatre, with its board-marked concrete; this pushed them over budget, but it was worth it for Gwyn.
 ‘You have to strive to make something beautiful by being courageous.
 You have to really celebrate what you’re doing,’ he says.

-Image: Gwyn and Kate’s master bedroom with en suite is decorated in soft greys to mirror the concrete walls
+Image: Gwyn and Kate’s master bedroom with en suite is decorated in soft greys to mirror the concrete walls.
+Photo: Darren Chung